hasauino/freqWrite/README.md

 # freqWrite
-Arduino library for generating variable frequency PWM of fixed 50% duty cycle
+Arduino library for generating variable frequency PWM of fixed 50% duty cycle (square wave)

 It currently supports Arduino Mega only.